atoosa-r/Streaming-Data-Analysis/README.md

 2. **Trends Over Time**
    - Explores how your listening habits evolve across different timeframes, including daily, monthly, and seasonal trends.

-3. **Content Discovery and Engagement Analysis**
-   - Analyzes your interaction with music, such as discovering new artists and engagement patterns.

-4. **Platform and Behavioral Insights**
-   - Investigates how different platforms and devices influence your streaming behavior.

 ## Environment Setup

 To run the analysis, ensure you have Python installed along with the following libraries: